-Newly and aptly-named 'Blossom', the Additional Resourced Provision (ARP) is intended to provide placement for up to eight children, who have an Education, Health and Care Plan (EHCP), with a primary need of ASD (Autism Spectrum Disorder).
-The SEN team at County decide on the admissions of pupils into the ARP based on the entry criteria.
-Four members of staff are dedicated to the ARP with the aim to support children integrate, where possible, based on their individual need.
-Children in the ARP have access to a Specialist Speech and Language Therapist (SaLT) and an Occupational Therapist (OT) who visit on a weekly basis.
+This provision includes access to learning for some lessons within Blossom classroom, which is a dedicated teaching space with it's own cloakroom and toilet facilities.
+Members of staff are dedicated to children in Blossom with the aim to support children integrate, where possible, based on their individual need.
+Children in Blossom have access to a Specialist Speech and Language Therapist (SaLT) and an Occupational Therapist (OT) who visit on a weekly basis.
 Children access mainstream classes for varying percentages of their school week, according to their needs.
 They also have access to extra interventions, such as social skills groups, life skills and emotional regulation support.

 Our ARP aims to support the development of the children by providing specialist support within a mainstream school and by helping children fulfil their full potential.
-Children in the ARP take part in school trips with their year groups and are fully included, where appropriate, in all aspects of school life.
+Children with ARP provision take part in school trips with their year groups and are fully included, where appropriate, in all aspects of school life.

-Our ARP is not a stand-alone classroom but more of a “base” within the school to support our children with ASD.
-Children are registered in the ARP and access their timetables for the day.
-Key curriculum information and school events are also displayed in the ARP.
+Children with ARP provision are registered in Blossom and access their timetables for the day.
+Key curriculum information and school events are also displayed in Blossom classroom.

 Annual reviews take place once a year but can be more often if deemed necessary.
-The SENDCo, class teacher, SaLT, OT and ARP staff join the parents to discuss the child’s progress during the year and together make any changes to the child’s EHC Plan and set new outcomes.
-The appropriateness of the placement is considered annually at each annual review of the EHC plan.
-As well as these meetings, we hold two other SEN review meetings with parents to look at how well the child is accessing the curriculum and to highlight any interventions necessary.
+The SENDCo, Blossom teacher, SaLT, OT and other relevant staff join the parents to discuss the child’s progress during the year and together make any changes to the child’s EHC Plan and set new outcomes.

-We also hold termly parent workshops for parents of children in the ARP where we may invite specialists in to share ideas and strategies to improve outcomes for children with ASD.
+We also hold termly parent workshops for parents of children with ARP provision where we may invite specialists in to share ideas and strategies to improve outcomes for children with ASD.